Csjg2002/Csjg2002/README.md

-<h1>Hi, I'm Cameron! <br/><a href="https://github.com/Csjg2002">Former junior developer actively seeking new opportunities in games development.</a>
+<h1>Hi, I'm Cameron! <br/><a href="https://github.com/Csjg2002">Former Junior Developer actively seeking new opportunities in games development.</a>

 <h2>🤷‍♂️ About Me:</h2>

-I specialise in Digital Games Design and Development, and am proficient in both Unreal Engine and Unity, with a solid foundation in both C# and Unreal Engine Blueprints.
+I specialise in Digital Games Design and Development, with experience in both Unity (C#) and Unreal Engine (Blueprints).

 After graduating with a first-class honours degree, I joined ToastieLabs in Gateshead as a Junior Games Developer, following a seven-month internship.
-During my time at ToastieLabs, I co-led the development of the team’s next major project in Unity.
+During my time there, I co-led the development of the team's next major Unity project.

 <h2>💼 Professional Projects:</h2>